The CrossFit Open Is The World’s Biggest Fitness Competition And Anyone Can Give It A Try

 Hundreds of thousands of CrossFit fans around the world are preparing to put their fitness to the test in the CrossFit Open, but outside of the box it’s not so well known.
 That’s a pity, because it’s free to take part in and different versions are offered so anyone with experience of the gym can give it a try.

-To help first-timers work out what on Earth is going on, we’ve identified and answered some common queries, based on officially taking part in one CrossFit Open and tagging along using whatever equipment we could muster since 2018.
+To help first-timers work out what on Earth is going on, I’ve identified and answered some common queries, based on officially taking part in two CrossFit Opens and tagging along using whatever equipment I could muster since 2018.

 What is the CrossFit Open?